CurtisMac/webbuilderz/src/data/content/legal/privacy-policy.md

 We respect your privacy and are determined to protect your personal data.
 The purpose of this privacy notice is to inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 We’ll also tell you about your privacy rights and how the data protection law protects you.

-This privacy notice is provided in a layered format so you can click through to the specific areas set out below. \[Alternatively you can download a pdf version of the policy here [INSERT LINK]].
+## Table of Contents

 1. WHO WE ARE AND IMPORTANT INFORMATION
 2. THE PERSONAL DATA WE COLLECT ABOUT YOU
 3. HOW WE COLLECT YOUR PERSONAL DATA
 4. HOW WE USE YOUR PERSONAL DATA
 5. WHO WE SHARE YOUR PERSONAL DATA WITH
 6. INTERNATIONAL TRANSFERS
 7. DATA SECURITY
 8. DATA RETENTION
 9. YOUR LEGAL RIGHTS
 10. CHANGES TO THIS NOTICE AND YOUR DUTY TO INFORM US OF CHANGES
 11. QUERIES, REQUESTS OR CONCERNS
+12. WHO WE ARE AND IMPORTANT INFORMATION

+__

 1. WHO WE ARE AND IMPORTANT INFORMATION

-What is the purpose of this privacy notice?
+_What is the purpose of this privacy notice?_

-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you \[INSERT DETAILS FOR EXAMPLE: SIGN UP TO OUR NEWSLETTER/PURCHASE A PRODUCT OR SERVICE/TAKE PART IN A COMPETITION].
+This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you sign up for our newsletter, purchase services or one of our products, contact us via email or our contact form, comment on our posts, or participate in a survey, contest or give away.

 This website is not intended for children and we do not knowingly collect data relating to children.